// LIVE MARKET DATA

 Limit Order

 You set the maximum price you're willing to pay.
-The order only executes at that price or better — you control your entry.
+The order only executes at that price or better.

 Recommended · Price controlled